mtimothy-vldb/DBSEE/README.md

 [**dbsee_tablenullablepi.sql ▸**](https://github.com/VLDB-Solutions/DBSEE/blob/master/dbsee_tablenullablepi.sql) tables with nullable primary index (PI) columns

+Tables with nullable primary index (PI) columns are never a good idea, and would indicate a poor choice of PI.
+This can also cause the generation of incorrect query results.

 [**dbsee_tablepartitions.sql ▸**](https://github.com/VLDB-Solutions/DBSEE/blob/master/dbsee_tablepartitions.sql) statistics for partitioned tables

+As with table index statistics, they are required for efficient use of partitions and partition elimination.

 [**dbsee_tablepidatatype.sql ▸**](https://github.com/VLDB-Solutions/DBSEE/blob/master/dbsee_tablepidatatype.sql) primary index (PI) datatypes

+Primary index (PI) columns across different tables should always have the same column description and data type for the same data.
+This rule should extend to all columns; one name, one datatype for the same data across all tables.

 [**dbsee_tableskew.sql ▸**](https://github.com/VLDB-Solutions/DBSEE/blob/master/dbsee_tableskew.sql) skewed tables